 Supportive Environment: This element reflects how well the school establishes a culture where students feel safe, challenged to grow, and supported to meet high expectations.
-This section uses data from the Quality Review, the NYC School Survey, yearly change in attendance, and movement of students with IEPs to less restrictive environments.
+This section uses data from the Quality Review, the NYC School Survey, the percentage of students with attendance rates of 90% or higher, and movement of students with IEPs to less restrictive environments.